arman-ali-dev/Frontend_Interview_Prepration/react.md

-1. What is React?
+### 1. What is React?
+React is a JavaScript library used to build user interfaces.
+It helps create reusable UI components for web applications.
+React makes updating the UI fast and efficient.

-2. What are React's main features?
+### 2. What are React's main features?
+React’s main features are component-based architecture and reusable UI.
+It uses a Virtual DOM for fast and efficient updates.
+React also supports one-way data flow and hooks for state management.

-3. What is a Virtual DOM?
+### 3. What is a Virtual DOM?
+The Virtual DOM is a lightweight copy of the real DOM in memory.
+React uses it to detect changes and update only the parts of the UI that need change.
+This makes UI updates faster and more efficient.

-4. What is a JSX?
+### 4. What is a JSX?
+JSX is a syntax in React that looks like HTML but is written in JavaScript.
+It lets you create React elements and components easily.
+React then converts JSX into regular JavaScript code for the browser.

-5. What are components?
+### 5. What are components?
+Components are reusable building blocks in React that define parts of the UI.
+They can be functional (simple functions) or class-based (using classes).
+Components help organize code and make the UI easier to manage.

 6. What is the difference between functional and class components?
 7. What are props?
 8. What is state?